slyq/ttcc-sim/README.md

 * if the number of gags is supplied, they will be spread out from right to left (or left to right if crossed) until all are expended

 ### Crossing gags
-When you specify `cross` before gags, gags of the same kind and damage will cross so that they are applied left to right.
+When the user specifies `cross` before gags, gags of the same kind and damage will cross so that they are applied left to right.
 * `x-x- pres tv tv` translates to `tv mid-right` first, then `pres tv left`
 * `x-x- cross pres tv tv` translates to `tv left` first, then `pres tv mid-right`